Startups in the music industry can now apply for new loans of up to £25,000.

 Finally, and perhaps most importantly, your business must operate in the music industry.
 Although press coverage of the AIM Start Ups scheme has suggested that this could focus on music tech businesses, the eligibility criteria on the AIM website do not specify what type of music businesses the scheme will be funding.

-You can make an application for an AIM Start Up Loan on the dedicated website.
+You can make an application for an AIM Start Up Loan here.
 You will need to give a basic outline of the nature of your business, what it will do, the market for your product or service, and the amount you want to borrow.